doxeylab/learn-genomics-in-linux/task6/README.md

 This lineage of <i>E. coli</i> has a mutation in the <i>mutS</i> gene (protein sequence can be found [here](https://www.uniprot.org/uniprot/P23909.fasta)).
 This mutation creates a premature stop codon.
 Your task is to find this mutation within your sequencing data!

-Find the region in the reference genome that encodes the mutS gene using `blast`.
+Find the region in the reference genome that encodes the <i>mutS</i> gene using `blast`.
 You may need to refer to earlier tasks to help you with this.

 Now, extract the mapped regions for this region from your .bam file.
 The command will be something like this: